Sunday, October 01, 2006

 Assembly:

 The first thing to do is to prep the sandwich.
-Toast the bread.
-Place a slice of ham on one of the pieces of toast.
+Toast the 8 slices of bread.
+If using, spread a thin layer of Dijon mustard on the bread used as the base for the sandwich.
+Place a slice of ham on each of 4 of the pieces of toast.
 Place 2 Tbsp of the grated cheese on the ham.
 Add another slice of ham on top of the cheese.
-Put the other piece of toast on top.
 Set aside.

-The next step is to make the béchamel (explicit directions and photos below).
+The next step is to make the béchamel (directions and photos below).
 Add the rest of the shredded cheese to the hot white sauce.
-Preheat oven to 400o Farenheit (200o Centigrade, Gas Mark 6).
+Preheat oven to 400o Fahrenheit (200o Centigrade, Gas Mark 6).

-Butter the outside of each sandwich.
-Place them on a baking sheet.
-Spoon one-quarter of the béchamel-gruyère mixture on each sandwich, spreading it out to the completely coat the top of the bread.
-Put baking sheet under the broiler for 4-5 minutes, watching carefully to make sure that they do not burn.
-When golden brown, remove from oven.
+Place the 4 prepped ham and cheese toasts on a baking sheet.
+Spoon one-quarter of the Béchamel-gruyere mixture on top of the ham of each of them, spreading it out to the completely coat the top of the bread.
+Put baking sheet under the broiler for 4-5 minutes, watching carefully to make sure that the bread does not burn.
+When the top of the Béchamel is golden brown, remove from oven.
+Top with the second slice of bread.

 Béchamel (classic white sauce)